hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 ### Chaining Multiple `and_then` Functions

-Instead of multiplying, let us divide the result by 2.
+Instead of multiplying, let us divide 2 by the result `n`.
 To protect against division by zero errors, we need to add another step in the chain that will return an error if the value is zero.

 ```rust
 let res: Result<usize, &'static str> = Ok(0);